paashkovaaa/iot_api/README.md

 ## Note

 Ensure the environment variable `HOST` is set to `localhost` before running tests.
-You can configure this in the `.env` file or directly in your testing environment.
+You can configure this in the `.env` file.

 ## Using Postman